Russian official issues stark threats to the West

 He added that it offers “a good opportunity” to restore the death penalty for grave crimes, noting that the United States and China have never stopped using it.

-Moscow has maintained a moratorium on capital punishment as part of its obligations since it joined the Council of Europe in 1996, and Medvedev’s statement shocked the nation’s rights defenders and activists.
+Moscow has maintained a moratorium on capital punishment since August 1996 as part of the obligations it accepted when it joined the Council of Europe.
+Medvedev’s statement terrified Russia’s human rights activists who warned that the prospect of reinstatement of the death penalty is particularly ominous in Russia because of its flawed judicial system.

+Eva Merkacheva, a member of the Kremlin human rights council, deplored it as a “catastrophe” and a “return to the Middle Ages.”

+“Given the very low quality of criminal investigation, any person could be convicted and executed,” she said.
+“To say that I’m horrified is to say nothing.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.